piyushsharma220699/Learning-of-the-Day/Databases/Learning MongoDB.md

 There are three Default Databases : admin, config and local.
 In the admin database, a collection by the name system.version is present.
 In config database, system. sessions is present and in local database, startup_log collection is present.

+The main purpose of this admin database is to store system collections and user authentication and authorization data, which includes the administrator and user's usernames, passwords, and roles.
+Access is limited to only to administrators, who have the ability to create, update, and delete users and assign roles.

 ![[DefaultCluster.jpg]]

 Also, Here are the values present in the Collection :